Infertility Treatments

 Can Newborns Get COVID-19?

-Risks of the newborn born to COVID-19+ mothers is not known.
+The risks of newborns born to COVID-19+ mothers are not known.
 We do know that infections being passed from infected mother to baby is uncommon.
-Of the newborns tested positive shortly after birth, it is unclear if the time of viral exposure is before, during or just after birth or contact with an infected period.
+Of the newborns who tested positive shortly after birth, it is unclear if the time of viral exposure is before, during, or just after birth or contact with an infected period.
 Of the newborns who test positive, few have symptoms; most babies have mild or no symptoms at all.
 The current evidence suggests that breast milk is an unlikely source of viral spread.

 Should Pregnant Women Get the COVID-19 Vaccine?